Department of Elementary and Secondary Education Logo

 Leveraging Existing Pipelines

 • Collect and review hiring data from the Edwin Teacher Preparation Partnership Pipeline Report to identify the preparation providers currently providing student teachers and/or new hires for your district.
+There may be opportunities to expand on and strengthen partnerships with these providers.

 Early Hiring